Colin-b/pyxelrest/README.md

 ## How to uninstall

-1. Go to `Control Panel/Programs and Features` and uninstall `AutoLoadPyxelRestAddIn`.
+1. Go to `Control Panel/Programs and Features` and uninstall `PyxelRestAddIn`.
 2. Execute the following command:
 ```bash
 python -m pip uninstall pyxelrest